Marketing Strategy

 Summary: Setting professional goals that will help you become better at what you do everyday is, after all, the whole point.
 Challenging ourselves to becoming more productive, creative and happier at work is essential to any team’s success.

-Here we are two weeks into a shiny new decade, and - if history proves correct - some of you are already struggling with those infamous New Year’s resolutions.
-According to research on this, only 8% of those who make a list of resolutions succeed.
+Are you struggling to keep your New Year's resolutions?
+You're not alone!
+Here we are, two weeks into a shiny new decade, and - if history proves correct - some of you are already struggling with those infamous New Year's resolutions.
+According to research on this, only 9% of those who make a list of resolutions succeed.
 (Yikes!)
 But no judgment here.
-We’re all guilty.
+We're all guilty.
 Sometimes life happens, and old habits are tough to break.

 What struck me recently is the kind of resolutions most people talk about.
-We’ve all heard the usual M.O. when it comes to resolutions: “This year, I will save more money…exercise more...quit smoking...learn a new hobby...etc.”
-These are all great personal objectives.
-And if you’re successful with hitting your personal self-care goals, then more power to you.
+We've all heard the usual M.O. when it comes to resolutions: "This year, I will save more money… exercise more... quit smoking... learn a new hobby... etc." These are all tremendous personal objectives.
+And if you successfully hit your personal self-care goals, then more power to you.

 podcasts